 It provides AI researchers and practitioners with techniques to measure and mitigate bias in various tasks.
 Its long-term objective is to present methods for addressing AI risks across five key areas: Bias, Efficacy, Robustness, Privacy, and Explainability.

 This approach ensures a comprehensive evaluation of AI systems.
-Additionally, the aim of the Holistic AI Library is to minimise risks associated with AI and data projects by introducing risk mitigation roadmaps, which are guides designed to help users navigate and counteract prevalent AI risks.
+Additionally, the aim of the Holistic AI Library is to minimize risks associated with AI and data projects by introducing risk mitigation roadmaps, which are guides designed to help users navigate and counteract prevalent AI risks.

 It provides AI developers and data scientists with a suite of state-of-the-art tools and metrics to ensure fairness throughout the machine learning pipeline, from data training to prediction.